AriFordsham/GHCWiki/unlifted-data-types.md

 Intuitively, if you have an unlifted type, anywhere you let bind it or pass it to a function, you evaluate it.
 Strict let bindings cannot be arbitrarily floated; you must preserve the ordering of bindings and they cannot be floated beyond an expression kinded `*`.

-## Implementation

-Should be simple, except maybe for syntax and the special `Thunk` pattern synonym.

 ## FAQ

 **Why do you get to use error in the unlifted examples, isn't error a bottom?**`error` is specially treated to be both lifted and unlifted.
 It's interpretation in an unlifted setting is that it immediately causes an exception when it is evaluated (it never goes into the heap).